 I’m married with 5 kids.
-My wife is a stay-at-home mother, though she taught elementary school for a year before putting her career on ice for a couple decades until all the kids are in elementary school.
+My wife is a stay-at-home mother, though she taught elementary school for a year before putting her career on ice for a couple decades until the kids are older (maybe after they graduate high school?).

 Thus far, we’ve accumulated wealth the old-fashioned way with frugality.
-I haven’t tracked our net worth religiously to date, but here’s a rough timeline of our income & net worth.
+I haven’t tracked our net worth religiously to prior to starting the blog, but here’s a rough timeline of our income & net worth.

 - Mid twenties.

 - Earned $15k/year in income working as teacher’s assistant + random summer jobs before graduating.

 - At graduation, our net worth was $10k ($0 debt).